calimero-archive/docs/docs/introduction/architecture.md

 ## Proof of Stake Shard

 The proof of stake (PoS) shard, provides users the ability to have different amount of voting power/blocks produced in the network.
-PoS Network this can be customised based on the preferences of the network owners.Validators are required to lock up a certain amount of cryptocurrency or token as collateral, which incentivizes them to act honestly and secure the network.
+PoS network this can be customised based on the preferences of the network owners.
+Validators are required to lock up a specific amount of cryptocurrency or tokens as collateral.
+This serves as an incentive for them to act honestly and ensure the security of the network.
 PoS shards are designed to be more energy-efficient, secure, and decentralized than PoW shards, as they do not require large amounts of computational power and electricity to perform the validation process.

-## Migration from the shard from Proof of Authority (PoA) to Proof of Stake (PoS)
+## Migration of shard from Proof of Authority (PoA) to Proof of Stake (PoS)

 Migrating a shard from Proof of Authority (PoA) to Proof of Stake (PoS) involves the owners of the network agreeing to allocate the stake differently within the network.
 Unlike in the PoA network, the stake in a PoS network is not uniformly distributed.
 The migration process requires coordination with existing validators and stakeholders to establish new rules and incentives for PoS validation.
 It may also involve developing and deploying new smart contracts, protocols, and tools to support the PoS consensus mechanism.

 ## State and Execution

 In a private shard, only the nodes within that shard can access and see the execution and state.
 The only information made public is the light client proof for private shard blocks.
 This proof is used by certain contracts to verify block validity.
-Additionally, if the contract developer allows it, some contract states may be accessible from a public chain through cross-shard contract calls using the bridge feature in Calimero shards.
+Additionally, if the contract developer allows it, some contract states may be accessible from a public chain through cross-shard contract calls using the bridge feature in Calimero console.

 ## Treasury Account